 How Bovill can help

-If you have any doubt in meeting the coming compliance requirements, Bovill can help you in assessing your compliance status, revising your existing compliance policies and procedures, and drafting new compliance and/or risk management policies to comply with the new code.
+If you have any doubt in meeting the compliance requirements set out in the amended FMCC, Bovill can help you in assessing your compliance status, revising your existing compliance policies and procedures, and drafting new compliance and/or risk management policies to comply with the new code.